fractalscape13/first-project/README.md

 ## Technologies Used

-_Used basic HTML and CSS styling, as well as bootstrap._
+_Used basic HTML and CSS styling, includes images as well as a bootstrap stylesheet._

 ### License